tenzir/tenzir/web/docs/operators/lookup.md

 By default, both retro and live lookups are enabled.
 Specifying either `--retro` or `--live` explicitly disables the other.

+### `--retro`

+A lookup-specific flag that creates a snapshot of the context at the time of execution.
+Further live and retroactive lookups will refer to that snapshot, disregarding any further context updates.

+By default, snapshotting is disabled.

 ## Examples